QuizandSurveyMaster/quiz_master_next/readme.txt

 == Upgrade Notice ==

+= 3.9.0 =
+Upgrade for new editors on text tab and many more changes.

 = 3.8.1 =
 Upgrade for ability for different admin emails based on score.
 Also, new help page is included.
 Added new dashboard widget as well.